Importance of Defensible Space

 The Black Tiger Fire Report is one of many studies supporting this conclusion.
 The report states (in part): "Homes in the wildlands that are at special risk usually share several dangerous traits."
 The first of these dangerous traits was "Combustible vegetation - an approaching fire will ignite surrounding vegetation in a step-by-step attack on a home.
 A safety zone of low fuel density all around the home offers important protection."

 We can reduce a wildfire's intensity and its exposure time to homes by creating landscapes with healthy well-spaced fire-resistant plants and nonflammable physical barriers such as paths and rock walls.
-We can also reduce the ignitability of homes, particularly from wind-blown embers and small flames, by using fire-resistant siding with screened openings and Class A roofing (watch "Marin on Fire,").
+We can also reduce the ignitability of homes, particularly from wind-blown embers and small flames, by using fire-resistant siding with screened openings and Class A roofing (watch the video on FIRESafe MARIN).

 Firefighters who battle urban wildfires, such as the Angora Fire in South Lake Tahoe, are often forced to choose which houses can be safely and effectively defended from fire.
 By reducing the amount of fuel on your property, you increase the likelihood that a fire engine could be safely parked in your driveway and that firefighters could work there to protect your home.